dglaeser/gridformat/paper/paper.md

         return values[flat_index];
     });

-    // But we can also just set an analytical function evaluated at cells/points writer.set_point_field("pfield", [&] (const MDIndex& point_location) {
+    // But we can also set an analytical function evaluated at cells/points writer.set_point_field("pfield", [&] (const MDIndex& point_location) {
         const double x = point_location.get(0)*dx;
         const double y = point_location.get(1)*dy;
         return x*y;
     });

-    writer.write("example"); // GridFormat adds the right file extension return 0;
+    // GridFormat adds the extension to the provided filename const auto written_filename = writer.write("example");

+    // To read the data back in, we can create a reader class, open our
+    // file and access/extract the fields contained in it.
+Note that we
+    // can also get the grid points, cell connectivity and more.
+See the
+    // documentation for details.
+    GridFormat::Reader reader;
+    reader.open(written_filename);
+    reader.cell_field("cfield")->export_to(values);

+    return 0;
 }
 ```